TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Remove "removeCacheDirectory" - files are deleted via CF now
 - Migrate one deleteStaticCacheDirectory to CF
 - Reduce the load of the CF frontend
+- Fix the order of the CF calls

 2015-04-20 Tim Lochmüller <tim@fruit-lab.de>